alomia/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-1 script - change of current user
+1 script - change of current useri

+2 script - prints the user name